openmultiplayer/web/docs/scripting/callbacks/OnPlayerText.md

 <TipNPCCallbacks />

+## Related Callbacks

+The following callbacks might be useful, as they're related to this callback in one way or another.

+- [OnPlayerCommandText](OnPlayerCommandText): Called when a player types a command.

 ## Related Functions

+The following functions might be useful, as they're related to this callback in one way or another.

 - [SendPlayerMessageToPlayer](../functions/SendPlayerMessageToPlayer): Force a player to send text for one player.
 - [SendPlayerMessageToAll](../functions/SendPlayerMessageToAll): Force a player to send text for all players.